The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Abstract

 \section{Abstract}

-We show the big bang is a coordinate singularity for a large class of $k = -1$ inflationary FLRW spacetimes which we have dubbed `Milne-like.'
-By introducing a new set of coordinates, the big bang appears as a past boundary of the universe where the metric is no longer degenerate.
-In fact this past boundary is just the future lightcone at the origin of a spacetime conformal to Minkowski space.
-Similar to how investigating the geometrical properties of the $r = 2m$ event horizon in Schwarzschild led to a better understanding of black holes, we believe that investigating the geometrical properties of the big bang coordinate singularity for Milne-like spacetimes will lead to a better understanding of cosmology.
+We show that the big bang is a coordinate singularity for a large class of $k = -1$ inflationary FLRW spacetimes which we have dubbed `Milne-like.'
+By introducing a new set of coordinates, the big bang appears as a past boundary of the universe where the metric is no longer degenerate -- a result which has already been investigated in the context of vacuum decay \cite{ColemanFrank}.
+We generalize their results and approach the problem from a more mathematical perspective.
+Similar to how investigating the geometrical properties of the $r = 2m$ event horizon in Schwarzschild led to a better understanding of black holes, we believe that investigating the geometrical properties of the big bang coordinate singularity for Milne-like spacetimes could lead to a better understanding of cosmology.
 We show how the mathematics of these spacetimes may help illuminate certain issues associated with dark energy, dark matter, and the universe's missing antimatter.